ikaur9/capstone_flask_api/README.md

 *5th Year MIDS, Summer 2021 Capstone Project*

 The PBnJ Chrome Extension scores the political bias of online news articles and summarizes related articles across the political spectrum.
-This Flask app demonstrates the data pipeline that connects the web scraping, web searching, classification, and summarization components of the PBnJ Chrome Extension.
+This Flask app demonstrates the data pipeline that connects the web scraping, web searching, classification, and summarization components of the Extension.

 ## Instructions for Use